 - Dreaming stories relating to the local environment have been collected in consultation with the local Aboriginal community.

 - Display material is available for loan to schools.

 - Staff can assist you with your programs within your classrooms as well as by arranging a visit to the collection.

 - Noongar presenters – there are several groups within the community who can supply Indigenous storytellers and presenters to classes to bring to life the Noongar culture for students.
 The City’s School Liaison Officer can provide contact details for these presenters.

 - Neil Hawkins Park – Interpretive signage in Neil Hawkins Park highlights the native flora and fauna of the Lake Joondalup area and the traditional uses by Noongar people.
 Signs are all contained within the main area of the park and would take students 30 – 45 minutes to complete the circuit.
 A visit to the park can be combined with Civic and Library tours of the City of Joondalup.

 - Plants and People in Mooro Country, produced by the City of Joondalup, explores Noongar plant use in Yellagonga Regional Park.
-This publication is available to loan from your library or to download.
+This publication is available to loan from your library.

 - Tales of Times Past – a unique group of storytellers who are available to visit schools.